Sdcrouse/recipe-rolodex/NOTES.md

 Would I encounter the same bug?
 If a class location hasn't been determined yet, then teacher.class.update(location: "Room 101") would work (it would update the teacher, class, AND student).
 **But would I encounter this bug: teacher.class.update(location: "Room 203") (when its value was "Room 101") updates the teacher and class, but NOT the student?**

+**FINAL UPDATE FOR ABOVE:** This problem may only be with Tux, or it's an ActiveRecord fluke; it seems to work fine in Pry, when used from the recipes/show.erb file. **But watch for this down the line, especially in the PATCH requests.**

 **Alternative code for recipes/show.erb.
 Should I use this or the code I have now?**